-Here are some common mistakes made with selling in general, and specifically with advisory services:
+Here are some common selling mistakes that are crucial to avoid specifically when promoting your advisory services:

 Communicating and listening to the client is critical to a successful advising relationship.
 A conversation—actually, multiple conversations over time—are needed to truly understand your client's goals and to identify areas your advising will be most valuable.

 When advisors fail to communicate and neglect regular check-ins to understand how goals are being met, it translates into the client feeling forgotten and unimportant.
 The delicate advisory relationship will crumble and end with a lost opportunity.

 The right way to sell

 The following items are key components of selling.
 In order to have an effective sales process in place, these are the things you must learn, embrace, and get right.

 1. Be an active listener